Skip to main content

 Fresh Albanian Salad

-Simple, fresh salad of tomatoes, cucumbers, onions, peppers, olives, white cheese (feta-style), dressed with olive oil and vinegar.
-Accompanies nearly every meal.
-Showcases quality of Albanian vegetables and olive oil.
-Essential part of Albanian dining culture.
+A plain, fresh salad of tomatoes, cucumbers, onions, peppers, olives, and feta-style white cheese, dressed with olive oil and vinegar.
+It comes with nearly every meal and lets the quality of the local vegetables and olive oil do the talking.
+It's a fixture of how Albanians eat.

 Allergens: